 The Tampor Memory Foam Contour pillow cradles your head at just the right angle for better neck support and spine alignment.
 This contour pillow provides technology that makes it soft yet firm and breathable.
 This is could be the best pillow for back sleepers because it cradles your head and neck to prevent snoring by allowing you to breathe smoothly.

-This pillow has an Amazon rating of 3.7 out of 5 stars.
 Even though customers were relatively happy with the product, some complained that it was not comfortable.

 [amazon link=”B00O1BYP8M” title=” Back to Beauty Anti-Wrinkle Head Cradle”/]